 We will use this evidence to show the UK Government where they need to improve law, policies and practice to ensure women can fully enjoy their human rights.

-We will also use it to create a shadow report for the next examination by the CEDAW Committee in 2017/18, outlining where the UK is not meeting the standards and international obligations required.
+We will also use it to create the shadow report for the next examination by the CEDAW Committee in 2018, outlining where the UK is not meeting the standards and international obligations required.

 Through this we hope to give the UK Government and the UN the information they need to ensure that the UK complies with its obligations under CEDAW to: